What is the best neighborhood for a new startup in NYC?

 Million dollar investments, young, innovative designers, the development of advanced ideas… Those are all associations when referring to perhaps the most used term in the economy of today: a startup.
 But little do people know what the startup is actually.
 Especially in a place like New York City.
 Everyone wants to start something, get rich and get their own 5 minutes of fame – in less than 5 minutes.
-Still, leaving this aside, let’s answer the burning question: what is the best neighborhood for a new startup in NYC?
+Still, leaving this aside, NYC movers will answer the burning questions: when is the best time to move? what is the best neighborhood for a new startup in NYC?

 Before we talk neighborhoods, let’s start with some basics

 A startup is a firm in its earliest, zero development phase.
 A company as such is most likely not yet registered and has a small team.
 In this team, each individual takes on several roles.
 The programmer could be the technical director and the product development manager, while the director often performs, besides the tasks of managing the entire project, also HR, marketing, and sales.
 So before you even start moving your business, you have to have patience and ideas to start a startup company.
 And that is not easy.

 Startup consists of a group of people gathered around the ideas they believe in.
 This can imply that they will develop a product, service, or platform that solves some real problems in a new, better and more efficient way, offering a completely fresh product or service.

 Maybe a startup will become a real company, and maybe it will never reach that stage.
 Perhaps startup will throw away 30 ideas until they reach the one that is worth the elaboration.
 They may have created a prototype of their future product and are already looking for investors.
 Or maybe they are looking for business partners and are just based on the idea.
 So you need a team of people you trust in and an idea.
 Startups usually gather friends who become coworkers, so hopefully, you have a team around you… Or you have already checked the neighborhoods where millennials live in NYC.
 But where to base your startup company?

 New business or a startup?